oppiz/ECE590_Project/README.md

 * Because the process are ditached timing becomes odd, a sleep command in the test file was needed to ensure all update process finished before the main program exited.

-* Originally, I attemped to add the multithreading to the manager directly, but after many challanges, found it easier to place it in the process itself.
-Severa different wrappers and reference libraries were used with no success.
+* Originally, I attemped to add the multithreading in to the manager directly, but after many challanges, found it easier to place it in the process itself.
+Several different wrappers and reference libraries were used with no success.
+One advantage of placing mulithreading in the process directly is it allowed easier variable control and interaction with the manager.

 ### References